haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/actions.md

 Specify a custom field you'd like persisted to Magento (as a part of the entity) which will overwrite any other declaration in static data.
 This field will only replace at a top level (nested values such as custom attributes or extension attributes will not be replaceable via this annotation).

-For example, to overwrite the `name` field in a particular product specify a field element during its creation.
+例如， to overwrite the `name` field in a particular product specify a field element during its creation.

 ```xml
 <createData entity="SampleProduct" stepKey="createProduct">